 It should be clear by now that there was no requirement for the columns to withstand 2000% of all loads.
-The effect of the wind is relatively large, and can be visualized using the NIST baseline model, described in NCSTAR1-2 in figures 5-6 and 5-14.
+The effect of the wind is relatively large, and can be visualized using the NIST baseline model, described in NCSTAR1-2A in figures 5-6 and 5-14.
+These figures demonstrate how parts of the perimeter columns facing the wind can actually wind up in tension, as the wind load can totally overwhelm the gravity loads.
 This clearly demonstrates how wind, not gravity, is the dominant load in the exterior columns.